project-chip/zap/docs/api.md

 **Kind**: inner method of [<code>Templating API: static zcl helpers</code>](#module*Templating API* static zcl helpers)
-**Returns**: Formatted attribute value based on given arguments
+**Returns**: Formatted attribute value based on given arguments Available options:

+- endian: Specify 'big' or 'little' endian format
+- isCommaTerminated: '0' or '1' for output to have a ',' at the end

 | Param         |
 | ------------- |